Saturday, September 14, 2019

 - Fire Engine and other Aid Vehicles

 - Play Equipment

 - Creation Station

 Interested in bringing your organization to Children’s Day?

 It’s free to have a booth, but you must meet certain guidelines, namely providing an awesome, free, fun, kid-oriented activity.
 No donations may be accepted for any cause and no products may be sold.
 Promotional materials may be displayed and additional information disseminated, but free children’s activities must be the primary purpose of your participation.
 Complete our Participation Agreement and submit it by August 19: Participation Agreement

 Volunteers are an essential part of Children’s Day.
-Look back soon for volunteer oppportunities.
+Sign up here to lend a hand!

 Frequently Asked Questions